netaddicts/netaddicts.github.io/_posts/2014-01-14-v7-xpathdropdownlist-aka-docr.md

 Sounds like a fun way to learn about building property editors, right?
 Yup!

 For this sample to work, I'm assuming you've got at least a v7 Umbraco installation with any of a starter kit selected upon installation.
-If you don't have a starter kit installed, make sure to replace "umbNewsItem" document type alias with any of the available document types in your local installation.
+If you don't have a starter kit installed, make sure to replace <code>"umbNewsItem"</code> document type alias with any of the available document types in your local installation.

 ##XPathDropdownList aka Docr

 Actually, I didn't need a fully fledged XPathDropdownList datatype, but just needed a datatype that could list all child documents of a specific node in the tree.
-Here's my initial package.manifest file which I've put in ~/App_Plugins/Netaddicts folder
+Here's my initial <code>package.manifest</code> file which I've put in <code>~/App_Plugins/Netaddicts</code> folder

 {% highlight html linenos %}
 {% raw %}
-{
+{>>
   propertyEditors:
   [
     {